YeBoiVoid/IoTManualBrilBestie/README.md

 1. Change the BotToken variable to the token that BotFather gave you.
 2. Change the Wi-Fi variables tom your hotspot credentials.
-3. Change "**handleNewMessage()**" and send the message to the functions we are going to create in the next step.
+3. Change "handleNewMessage()" and send the message to the functions we are going to create in the next step.

 ### Step 4.
 Connect AdaFruit IO with your arduino
 I used an example for the base, in this base you only have to edit a few variables to get the connection to work.
 Make sure you have the AdaFruit IO Arduino library installed.